Cabometyx (Cabozantinib)

 Frequently Asked Questions

 No, Cabometyx should not be taken with food.
-You should not eat anything for at least 2 hours before taking the medicine and for 1 hour after taking it.
+Avoid eating for at least 2 hours before and 1 hour after taking the medication.

 Important Disclaimer